-- Acceptance would further the aims of HEIW; - The level of hospitality is reasonable in the circumstances; - It has been openly offered; and, - It could not be construed as any form of inducement and will not put the individual under any obligation to those offering it. - 6.6.5 The Board Secretary will arrange for a full report of all offers of Gifts and Hospitality recorded by HEIW to be submitted to the Audit and Assurance Committee (or equivalent) at least annually.
-The Audit and Assurance Committee will then review and report to the Board upon the adequacy of the HEIW's arrangements for dealing with offers of gifts and hospitality.
+- Acceptance would further the aims of HEIW; - The level of hospitality is reasonable in the circumstances; - It has been openly offered; and, - It could not be construed as any form of inducement and will not put the individual under any obligation to those offering it. - 7.7.5 The Board Secretary will arrange for a full report of all offers of Gifts, Hospitality and Sponsorship recorded by HEIW to be submitted to the Audit and Assurance Committee (or equivalent) at least annually.
+The Audit and Assurance Committee will then review and report to the Board upon the adequacy of the HEIW's arrangements for dealing with offers of gifts, hospitality and sponsorship.

-7. SIGNING AND SEALING DOCUMENTS
+8. SIGNING AND SEALING DOCUMENTS

-- 7.0.1 The common seal of the HEIW is primarily used to seal legal documents such as transfers of land, lease agreements and other important/key contracts.
-The seal may only be fixed to a document if the Board or Committee of the Board has determined it shall be sealed, or if a transaction to which the document relates has been approved by the Board or Committee of the Board. - 7.0.2 Where it is decided that a document shall be sealed it shall be fixed in the presence of the Chair or Vice Chair (or other authorised independent Member) and the Chief Executive or Deputy Chief Executive (or another authorised individual) both of whom must witness the seal.
+- 8.0.1 The common seal of the HEIW is primarily used to seal legal documents such as transfers of land, lease agreements and other important/key contracts.
+The seal may only be fixed to a document if the Board has determined it shall be sealed, or if a transaction to which the document relates has been approved by the Board. - 8.0.2 Where it is decided that a document shall be sealed it shall be fixed in the presence of the Chair or Vice Chair (or other authorised independent Member) and the Chief Executive or Deputy Chief Executive (or another authorised individual) both of whom must witness the seal.

-7.1 Register of Sealing
+8.1 Register of Sealing

-7.1.1 The Board Secretary shall keep a register that records the sealing of every document.
+8.1.1 The Board Secretary shall keep a register that records the sealing of every document.
 Each entry must be signed by the persons who approved and authorised the document and who witnessed the seal.
 A report of all sealings shall be presented to the Board at least bi-annually.

-7.2 Signature of Documents
+8.2 Signature of Documents

-- 7.2.1 Where a signature is required for any document connected with legal proceedings involving HEIW, it shall normally be signed by the Chief Executive, except where the Board has authorised another person or has been otherwise directed to allow or require another person to provide a signature. - 7.2.2 The Chief Executive or Deputy Chief Executive nominated officers may be authorised by the Board to sign on behalf of HEIW any agreement or other document (not required to be executed as a deed) where the subject matter has been approved either by the Board or a Committee to which the Board has delegated appropriate authority in each instance in accordance with the delegated authority.
+- 8.2.1 Where a signature is required for any document connected with legal proceedings involving HEIW, it shall normally be signed by the Chief Executive, except where the Board has authorised another person or has been otherwise directed to allow or require another person to provide a signature. - 8.2.2 The Chief Executive or Deputy Chief Executive nominated officers may be authorised by the Board to sign on behalf of HEIW any agreement or other document (not required to be executed as a deed) where the subject matter has been approved either by the Board or a Committee to which the Board has delegated appropriate authority.

-7.3 Custody of Seal
+8.3 Custody of Seal

-7.3.1 The Common Seal of HEIW shall be kept securely by the Board Secretary.
+8.3.1 The Common Seal of HEIW shall be kept securely by the Board Secretary.

-8. GAINING ASSURANCE ON THE CONDUCT OF HEIW BUSINESS
+9. GAINING ASSURANCE ON THE CONDUCT OF HEIW BUSINESS